zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 - **Local Development**:
   - Build the recommendation agent using OpenAI Agents SDK in a Docker container, with Dapr for state (Redis) and messaging (RabbitMQ).
   - Use a local Postgres container to store user browsing history and product catalogs.
-  - Test with Docker Compose, simulating user actions (e.g., "viewed electronics") and generating recommendations (e.g., "suggest laptops").
+  - Test with Rancher Desktop, simulating user actions (e.g., "viewed electronics") and generating recommendations (e.g., "suggest laptops").
 - **Prototyping**:
   - Deploy to Hugging Face Docker Spaces for free testing with early users.
   - Use CockroachDB Serverless to store user data and Upstash Redis to cache recommendations for low-latency access.